baeroe/color-picker/README.md

 npm i --force
 npm run dev
 ````
-The `--force` is required because I used react numeric input component with an older react version.
+The `--force` is required because I used a react numeric input component with an older react version.

 To run the server:
 ````